wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-topic.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting to choose information to identify.](../media/choose-information.png)](../media/choose-information.png#lightbox)

-9. Add the following as **Multiple choice options**.
-You will see that the conditional branching is automatically created as you add each new option.
+9. Add the following as **Multiple choice options**. you'll see that the conditional branching is automatically created as you add each new option.

     *Apparel*
     *Accessories*